Psychoneuroimmunology: Psychoneuroimmunological effects

 There are now sufficient data to conclude that immune modulation by psychosocial stressors and/or interventions can lead to actual health changes.
+Recent data has proven that psychosocial interventions are associated with decreased proinflammatory cytokines and increased immune cell counts.
+These results were further supported when combined with cognitive behavioral therapy (CBT) treatment.
 Although changes related to infectious disease and wound healing have provided the strongest evidence to date, the clinical importance of immunological dysregulation is highlighted by increased risks across diverse conditions and diseases.
 For example, stressors can produce profound health consequences.
 In one epidemiological study, all-cause mortality increased in the month following a severe stressor – the death of a spouse.
 Theorists propose that stressful events trigger cognitive and affective responses which, in turn, induce sympathetic nervous system and endocrine changes, and these ultimately impair immune function.
 Potential health consequences are broad, but include rates of infection HIV progression cancer incidence and progression, and high rates of infant mortality.

+One study reviewed patients with PTSD and revealed that DHEA, which is a precursor for synthesis of molecules released from the adrenal cortex in response to stress, has antiglucocorticoid properties.
+When under stress, blood DHEA levels rapidly increased.
+A higher DHEA-to-cortisol ratio is correlated with resilience while a lower DHEA-to-cortisol ratio is associated with more severe forms of PTSD.